 - Children with severe speech or language delay including stammering.
 Severe usually means children with a delay in their language of over 12 months.

 - If a child is stammering they should be referred immediately.

 - Children showing signs of being selective mute should be referred immediately.

 - Children whose language has regressed, ie they have lost language they previously had.

 - Children with complex social communication needs including Autism Spectrum Conditions.
 These children will be seen for specific work on social and conversational/communication skills.

-- Children with language delay or disorder which is so severe they have a EHC plan
+- Children with language delay or disorder which is so severe they have a Education Health and Care Plan (EHCP).

 - School age children with severe speech sounds and other difficulties including stammering.